-$k{lg,i}$: Material factor for the i-th longitudinal stiffener.
+$R{eH, bkt-i}$: The specified minimum yield stress of the bracket connecting with the i-th longitudinal stiffener, in N/mm2.

 2 STRUCTURE LOADED BY STEEL COILS ON WOODEN DUNNAGE

 The net thickness of inner bottom plating, hopper side plating and inner hull plating for ships intended to carry steel coils is to comply with [2.3.1] and [2.4.1] up to a height not less than the one corresponding to the top of upper tier in touch with hopper or inner hull plating.